 Tutorial: An Easy Way to Style a Low Cut Fade

 We’ve introduced you to the sponge brush in Kel’s tutorial on how to style and shape an afro fade, but we didn’t deep dive into what the sponge brush tool actually was.
 A sponge brush helps you create sponge-like curls by rubbing it in circles on your hair.
 There are various types of sponge curl brushes that will give you different curl sizes and textures.

 While the sponge brush is key for creating curls on a low fade, your styler is just as important.
 Apply a fingertip amount of Axe Natural Look Softening Control Cream into your hair to help you create a natural looking style.
 Rub the product between your hands to warm it up then proceed to the next step.

 Rub the product throughout your hair.

 After warming up your styler, use your hands to roughly rub it through your hair.
 This method helps waken up your texture before creating the curls with a sponge brush.

 Rub a sponge brush in circular motions.

-There you have it!
+There you have it! you can even top off your look with Suave Extreme Hold Unscented Aerosol Hairspray to further hold your look in place.
 A simple and easy way to add curls to a low fade haircut.
 Want to try your hand at more hairstyle ideas for black men?
 Here’s how to refresh a high top fade.